The Taos Writer’s Retreat

 Double – 4 Payments

 Need to cancel after paying in full?
-If you cancel more than 90 days before the retreat begins, we will return your payment minus the $500 non-refundable deposit.
+If you cancel more than 90 days before the retreat begins, we will return your payment minus the non-refundable deposit.
+The non-refundable deposit is equivalent to the first payment of the 4-pay option for the retreat spot you selected.
 If you cancel within 90 days of the retreat, we will not refund any monies, but you are welcome to sell or give away your spot, contingent upon the writer filling out the questionnaire and/or having a short conversation with Jen first.

 “I chose to give myself the gift of Jen’s writing retreat because I thought I would be nurtured by southwest skies, the loving community of other remarkable women, and Jen’s wise guidance and facilitation.
 I was right.
 Jen’s deep experience facilitating retreats is evident in every graceful, moving moment of the experience.
 When I met a friend for dinner the day I got back she said, ‘Oh my God, I have never seen you look like this.
 You are GLOWING.’
 I got great writing done, learned a lot, but most of all, fed my soul.”